 Errors at International Merchants

-US and International merchants convert to Canadian Dollars because that is how they report to us and how we are paid.
-There is a small reduction (2 to 2.5%) in the transaction amount because of currency conversion.
+US and International merchants convert to Canadian Dollars because that is how they report to us and how you are paid.

 Here is an example :

-You purchased an item for $100 at a US dollar merchant.
+You purchased an item for $100 USD at a US dollar merchant.